Ammar-Haggag/SMT-Store-Application/README.md

 # SMT-Store-Application
-A Simple application using python to make search esay in SMT excel sheets
+A Simple application using python to make database for a industry of electonics

 **Features**